hy-kiera/XAI606-proposal/README.md

 Please read `README.md` for the project proposal related to the XAI606: Applications and Practice in Neural Networks course.

+Please contact my email `hayeong_lee@korea.ac.kr` if you have any questions.

 ## Tasks
 The challenge involves developting innovative MARL solutions that focus on achieving objectives through teamwork, teaching, negotiation, and sanctioning undesirable behaviors.
 The provided scenarios are specifically designed to encourage cooperation, coordination, reciprocity, and other prosocial behaviors.